omniversereality/panda-yml/README.md

 ## $projectadmin

+This command allows you to set up your project with the correct meta data so it can come up in the relevant searches.

 We currently support projects with and without their own currency, you will have the choice when you run $register

 Once a project is registered, the Admin can set corresponding information with $projectadmin